trajber/handy/README.md

 ~~~

 # Interceptors
-To execute functions before and/or after the verb method be called you can use interceptors.
+To execute functions before and/or after the verb method being called you can use interceptors.
 To do so you need to create a InterceptorChain in you Handler to be executed Before or After the HTTP verb method.

 ## Interceptors - a complete example
 ~~~ go